 Deborah Lukas works as a Clinical Herbalist and Herbal Pharmacist with 25 years experience.
 She founded the family business Siskiyou Mountain Herbs, and propagates and grows many medicinal plants on the Frog Farm in Takilma, Oregon.
 Debbie teaches classes emphasizing respect for the land, ethical harvesting techniques and propagation of rare medicinal plants.
 She has been involved in nonprofits as staff, board member or volunteer for many years, and dreams of uniting diverse people in the Illinois Valley in the quest for sustainable living.
 She raises chickens, vegetables, herbs and hope!
-In 2006, she founded the Spiral Living Center to provide education and support to those living in the Illinois Valley.
-She serves as volunteer Executive Director of Spiral Living Center.
+In 2006, she founded Spiral Living Center to provide education and support to those living in the Illinois Valley.
+She currently serves as Volunteer Executive Director.

 Jerry Lapora has a B.S. in Crop and Soil Science from Oregon State University.
 He owns and operates Wild River Organic Farm with his family.
 He has taught courses at SLC skillshares and workshops, such as extending the growing season using hoop houses.
 Jerry usually has dirty hands and a happy heart!